 As a champion of diversity and inclusion, and an organization working toward fully refining our values as an anti-racist organization, DIVERSEcity Community Resources Society encourages everyone to educate themselves about racism and other people’s lived experiences and perspectives.
 However, not everyone is at the same stage of understanding.
 To help spread information and awareness, we have launched an anti-racism information social media campaign.
 There is so much work to be done, but every small step in combating hatred or misinformation can help make a positive difference.
+Learning to be anti-racist is an evolving journey.
+For us at DIVERSEcity, it’s about continuous learning and growth.

 Please follow us on Facebook, Twitter, Instagram and LinkedIn (@diversecitybc) to read DIVERSEcity posts and posts that we share, or check back here to see an archive of our content, with links to additional resources.
+Please note that each post we’ve created is based on the best information and research available to us at the time.

 A microaggression is an everyday, subtle comment or behaviour that displays prejudice toward a racialized group.
 Classifying someone’s identity based on their appearance or language can reinforce stereotypes and cause pain.
 It’s a form of discrimination, even if you didn’t mean it to be.
+More recently, it’s best to just call it what it is – an act of racism.

 Do you use words like “pow wow” or “chief” in business or personal settings?
 Using words that are meaningful to Indigenous culture in this casual way takes away from the importance of the words.
 For example, a pow wow is a a ceremonial celebration of cultural pride for First Nations.